-OPINION: We Are Africans.
+Opinion: We Are Africans.
 Here's Our View Of Beyoncé's 'Black Is King'

 And for youngsters growing up in Africa today, Beyoncé presents an image that we believe is inspiring.

 One of Ifeanyi's favorite parts of the film is a scene of a woman hawking oranges.
-During this scene, the artist Tiwa Savage is singing a song, referring to the young African king as "the key to the kingdom."
-It reminds him of his own childhood experience, selling bananas to support his mother and pay his way through school.
+During this scene, Tiwa Savage is singing a song, referring to the young African king as "the key to the kingdom."
+It reminds Ifeanyi of his own childhood experience, selling bananas to support his mother and pay his way through school.

 If as a child, he could have taken time off from hawking bananas and watched such a video, he would have been motivated to dream of a better life.

-Esther Ngumbi is a researcher at University of Illinois at Urbana-Champaign and a New Voices Fellow at the Aspen Institute.
+Esther Ngumbi is a researcher at the University of Illinois at Urbana-Champaign and a New Voices Fellow at the Aspen Institute.

 Ifeanyi Nsofor is the director of policy and advocacy at a health group called Nigeria Health Watch and Senior New Voices Fellow at the Aspen Institute.